 ]

-NOTE: due to the dynamic nature of this policy model, you do not need to create separate policies for each user individual users and this design will keep your policy count to absolute minimal.
+}NOTE: due to the dynamic nature of this policy model, you do not need to create separate policies for each user individual users and this design will keep your policy count to an absolute minimum.

-You will see a welcome message and it will prompt you to select the profile or enter the API keys of the admin who is executing this script
+You will see a welcome message, and it will prompt you to select the profile or enter the API keys of the admin who is executing this script

 (i) If you already have a profile configured on your CLI, you may Press 1